GeminiDRSoftware/DRAGONS/doc/DRAGONS/development/contributing.rst

   accusatory ("you did this wrong", "your mistake") or condescending ("obviously", "trivial", "sloppy") language.
 Your point can be communicated without it, and their inclusion provide neither insight nor value!
-* **Be specific**: If you have an idea for an edge case, write out example code where it could happen instead of speculating.
-If the code reproduces the edge case, all the better!
-Even non-functional code can be more insightful and efficient that long descriptions.
+* **Be specific**: Communicate with example code where possible; don't write a paragraph when a code snippet could communicate the same idea.
 Focus on the scope of the PR, and try not to go beyond it unless really necessary.
 * **Stay constructive**: Blanket responses, particularly blanket rejections of some or all of a PR, are not helpful.
 If you think there's a problem, explain why you think there's a problem.
 If you find yourself reacting significantly